vb64/vb64.github.io/cv/en/python.md

 Python developer with 10+ years of experience.
 Development of GUI and CLI applications for Windows and Linux platforms, web applications in Django and Flask.
-Extensive experience with Google App Engine cloud platform and Telegram Bot API.
+Experience with Google App Engine cloud platform and Telegram Bot API.
 Experience in leading and coordinating small development teams.

 ## Technical skills